kodecocodes/swift-algorithm-club/Heap/README.markdown

 ## How does a heap compare to regular trees?

-A heap is not a replacement for a binary search tree, and there are similarities and differnces between them.
+A heap is not a replacement for a binary search tree, and there are similarities and differences between them.
 Here are some main differences:

 **Order of the nodes.** In a [binary search tree (BST)](../Binary%20Search%20Tree/), the left child must be smaller than its parent, and the right child must be greater.
 This is not true for a heap.
 In a max-heap both children must be smaller than the parent, while in a min-heap they both must be greater.